YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 	# if no blockers here, check for walls
 	return !is_floor( cell )
 ```
 The exclamation point "!" in `!is_floor( cell )` is an operational `not` symbol.
 You can write this line as `return not is_floor( cell )` and get the same result, if you're not into cryptic code.
 Otherwise it's just a little more concise to use !.
-Since in this function we want to return `TRUE` if the cell is blocked, we want to return the inverse of the result of `is_floor`, which return `TRUE` if the cell is *not* blocked by a wall.
+Since in this function we want to return `TRUE` if the cell is blocked, we want to return the inverse of the result of `is_floor`, which returns `TRUE` if the cell is *not* blocked by a wall.

 You might notice (especially if you try running with this code) that the function `get_blockers()` is totally fake and doesn't exist. *That's because I forgot about it!* Let's make that now, somewhere near the top of your map functions: